Orbital hybridisation: sp

 resulting in two sp orbitals and two remaining p orbitals.
 The chemical bonding in acetylene (ethyne) (C2H2) consists of sp–sp overlap between the two carbon atoms forming a σ bond and two additional π bonds formed by p–p overlap.
 Each carbon also bonds to hydrogen in a σ s–sp overlap at 180° angles.

-Hybridisation and molecule shape
+Molecule shape

 Hybridisation helps to explain molecule shape, since the angles between bonds are approximately equal to the angles between hybrid orbitals.
 This is in contrast to valence shell electron-pair repulsion (VSEPR) theory, which can be used to predict molecular geometry based on empirical rules rather than on valence-bond or orbital theories.

 spx hybridisation

 As the valence orbitals of main group elements are the one s and three p orbitals with the corresponding octet rule, spx hybridization is used to model the shape of these molecules.

 spxdy hybridisation

 As the valence orbitals of transition metals are the five d, one s and three p orbitals with the corresponding 18-electron rule, spxdy hybridisation is used to model the shape of these molecules.
 These molecules tend to have multiple shapes corresponding to the same hybridization due to the different d-orbitals involved.
 A square planar complex has one unoccupied p-orbital and hence has 16 valence electrons.